Chapter 9: Genetics and Epigenetics in Psychology

-Psychological researchers study genetics in order to better understand the biological factors that contribute to certain behaviors.
-Genes and the environment clearly influence the structure and function of the nervous system and therefore our thoughts, behaviors, and what makes us unique.
+Psychological researchers study genetics to better understand the biological factors that contribute to behavior.
+Genes and the environment shape the nervous system’s structure and function, ultimately influencing our thoughts, behaviors, and unique personal traits.
 In this chapter, we first review fundamental genetics.
-Then we look at how behavioral geneticists study the relative contributions of genes and environment and try to tease apart the influences of nature and nurture.
-We will discuss gene-environment interactions and the relatively new field of epigenetics, which studies how the environment and behaviors can cause changes in how our genes work.
+Then we look at how behavioral geneticists study the relative contributions of genes and environment to tease apart nature and nurture.
+We discuss gene-environment interactions and introduce the relatively new field of epigenetics, which studies how the environment and behaviors can change how our genes work.

 Learning Objectives